 See my recipe below.
 This recipe makes enough for me for 2 wet sets and will last 2 weeks in the fridge.
 I just spray it on each section of hair then I can start to roll my hair into my sponge rollers.
 I have a few patterns I use regularly depending on the desired outcome.
 I will do a separate post on my various sets, but you can see my regular wet set here.

-HAIR OIL: I cannot live with out Precious Oil Versatile Caring Oil from Pureology.
-This is truly a versatile oil, it adds shine and smooths flyaways.
+HAIR OIL: Sadly my favorite hair oil is no longer being manufactured (Precious Oil Versatile Caring Oil from Pureology).
+I’ve been using the Olaplex #7 Bonding Oil recently and I really like it.
+It adds shine and smooths flyaways.
 It also replenishes the protective lipid layer to enhance color vibrancy.
 This was very important to me when I colored my hair red, as red tends to fade quickly.
 But it works well even with my dark brown color now.
 I use this oil after my hair has dried, before I style it.
 I use this oil just about every day to add shine and create smooth styles.

 HAIRSPRAY: I love Elnett Unscented Strong Hold.
 This is truly THE BEST hairspray for anyone who doesn’t wash their hair everyday.
 It’s not a super strong hold, but it’s great for most hairstyles, and the fact that it’s unscented in a bonus as I am very sensitive to smells.
 I never understood why hairspray should be scented anyway.
 But what makes it so amazing is that it really does “disappear with a stroke of a brush” as indicated on the bottle.
 Which means that it doesn’t create a ton of build up on your hair so I can style my hair for several days not feel like my hair is gross.

 POMADE: Pomade is essential to sculpt and hold vintage styles.
 I usually only use pomade when sculpting victory rolls or small pin curls.
 I don’t like to use it on all of my hair unless I’m doing a very sleek look.
-I have several tins of different pomades, and each one has it’s merits.
-I like the water based pomades as they don’t leave too much residue.
-But if used everyday it will buildup and look horrible.
-This is why I use the Precious Oil to smooth flyaways instead.
-The two I use the most are John Master’s Organic Hair Pomade and Layrite.
+I have tried many different pomades and finally came across one that I adore.
+It’s from a small handmade company on Etsy called LBCC Historical.
+I use both the Scented Orange Blossom and Scented Clove.
+I love the feel and texture of these and the smell is absolutely divine.

 BRUSHES: Another “can’t live without” item is my Denman brush.
 As I mentioned before, I never really used a brush on my curly hair and certainly never really cared what kind of brush I used.
 But when the Denman brush was highly recommended I thought I would try it.
 And it really changed my mind and my styling process.
 This brush really helps to sculpt my curls and waves, it’s comfortable in my hand and massages my scalp.
 I brush my hair each night before bed, otherwise it tangles.
 This also helps to brush out some of the product that I use and helps distribute some of the natural oils.

-I also have a boar bristle paddle brush, which I use for taming some flyaways and doing more sleek styles.
+I also have the Denman boar bristle brush, which I use for taming some flyaways and doing more sleek styles.